Terminal-2 icon

 A common setup is to use one merchant account for each business unit or physical store location.
 Each store location is then represented by a merchant account and has their own separate reporting and payout of funds.

-If you operate a large number of physical store locations, we recommend using a merchant account per legal entity, country, or brand, with store IDs underneath to represent the physical stores.
+If you operate a large number of physical store locations, we recommend using a merchant account per legal entity, country/region, or brand, with store IDs underneath to represent the physical stores.
 This reduces the number of reports and bank transfers to reconcile and reduces the effort to manage terminals, terminal configurations, and Customer Area users.

 For more considerations, see Account structure and settlement and our general account documentation.